Florida Panther National Wildlife

 State Archives of Florida, Florida Memory, Photo Credit Peter B. Gallagher

-With a perfect climate also comes invasive plants and animals.
-To help control invasive plants, controlled burns are performed every year, and they rotate the locations on a 3 - 4 year cycle.
+With the near perfect Florida climate also comes invasive plants and animals.
+To help control invasive plant species, controlled burns are performed every year, and they rotate the locations on a 3 - 4 year cycle.

 The Florida Panther National Wildlife Refuge is responsible for promoting better understanding and cooperation between the residents surrounding the area and the agency so the goal of protecting this big cat will succeed.